ROS 2 Navigation Stack (Nav2)

 What types of drive trains does Nav2 support?

-Nav2 supports Differential Drive, Omnidirectional (Mecanum), and Ackerman (Car-like) steering.
-Specific controllers like the Regulated Pure Pursuit Controller are designed specifically for Ackerman vehicles used in logistics.
+Nav2 supports diff drive, omnidirectional (Mecanum), and Ackerman (car-like) steering.
+The Regulated Pure Pursuit Controller is tailor-made for Ackerman logistics vehicles.

 How do I debug navigation issues in Nav2?